Hi9Here/paper-form-on-fire/README.md

 ##What it is

+It's a quick and easy form we created.
 It is a Polymer Component Form that is based on Firebase a realitme server service owned by Google.
 The Firebase element it is on is called Firebase Element and was designed by the Google Polymer Team.
 It is also using [paper-date-picker](https://github.com/HackITtoday/paper-datepicker) another component we have created

 We have put in an URL pointing to a demo firebase server in which you can see data being updated in realtime.